 - 1. All aspects of the Doctor of Pharmacy program are subject to assessment. - 2.
-All curricular goals must be assessed several times during the program, both formatively and summatively.
-This is most easily achieved when each course coordinator and/or faculty associated with the course constructs an evaluation plan that matches each course objective with multiple assessments. - a.
+All program outcomes (goals) must be assessed several times during the program, both formatively and summatively.
+Each course coordinator includes within the course syllabus how assessments align with course outcomes, program outcomes, course outcomes, and accreditation standards. - a.
 Formative assessments (e.g., assessment for learning that results in feedback about strengths and areas for improvement) should be an integral part of the teaching and learning process.
 Summative assessments (e.g., assessments that are used for grades, credentialing, etc.) should be similar in scope and format to the style of formative assessments. - 3.
 Assessments are integral to students' achievement of learning outcomes and should ensure: an appropriate scope and degree of difficulty of the curriculum; attainability of the outcomes, appropriate learning materials and resources; appropriate faculty expertise regarding the content of subject matter being taught; consistency between curricular goals, course outcomes, course content, instructional methodology, and assessment; the relevancy of material to pharmacy/health education; and accessibility, sensitivity, helpfulness, interest, and responsiveness of the faculty. - 4.
 In-class assessment will be the responsibility of the faculty associated with the course and will focus on the evaluation of student learning as it relates to the course outcomes.
-Ultimately, the responsibility for learning must be the learner's.

-- 5. Assessments should have a constructive purpose beneficial to the individual being assessed as well as the individuals calling for the assessment.
+Ultimately, the responsibility for learning must be the learner's. - 5.
+Assessments should have a constructive purpose beneficial to the individual being assessed as well as the individuals calling for the assessment.
 The individual being assessed has the right to be informed of: - a. what performance is expected. - b. linkages between performance and instruction. - c. the purpose of the evaluation. - d. what aspects of performance will be evaluated. - e. by whom the evaluations will be performed. - f. the tools or techniques used for their evaluation. - g. the criteria used. - h. to whom the assessment will be reported. - i. the results of the assessment in a timely manner.